 Outcast: Second Contact is a love letter to fans of the original game, it has everything the original had (including its bugs) but with a new coat of paint and some useful new moves.
-Appeal have made the game more accessible to gamers today with the regenerative health and difficulty choices but you must understand that the game still thinks It’s 1999 in the controls department (this was adjusted and even more modernised in a later patch).
+Appeal have made the game more accessible to gamers today with regenerative health and difficulty choices, but you must understand that the game still thinks It’s 1999 in the controls department (this was adjusted and even more modernised in a later patch).

-I love Outcast: Second Contact so much that I continued to play for over 12 hours after I had achieved the platinum and I’m sure anyone who would like to see where the 3D open world genre began, will also come to love it too.
+I love Outcast: Second Contact so much that I continued to play for over 12 hours after I had achieved the platinum.
+I’m sure anyone who would like to see where the 3D open-world genre began will also come to love it too.b

 Outcast: Second Contact£39.99